CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 	later.

 ****************************************************************
-Step 19: Remove usage of (previously) deprecated functionalities
+步驟 19: Remove usage of (previously) deprecated functionalities
 ****************************************************************

 In addition to the ``$autoload['core']`` configuration setting, there's a